 But that's not always what you want – particularly if you want to become undiscoverable, or remove yourself from friends lists, groups and invites.

-Helpfully, Facebook have provided a way to download a backup your posts, photos, messages and more, so you won't have to worry about losing wedding photos or your favourite conversations.
+Helpfully, Facebook has provided a way to download a backup of your posts, photos, messages and more, so you won't have to worry about losing wedding photos or your favourite conversations.

 Just follow the instructions below to find out how – but bear in mind, this can only be done through an internet browser, and not through the Facebook app for smartphones.